Eli Sagan: Early life and business career

 Sagan was born on March 3, 1927, in Summit, New Jersey to manufacturer George Sagan and homemaker Esther (née Gooen) Sagan.
-He earned a Bachelor of Arts degree in economics from Harvard University in 1948, magna cum laude, and was elected to the Phi Beta Kappa Society.
+He earned a Bachelor of Arts degree in economics from Harvard University in 1948, magna cum laude, and was elected to Phi Beta Kappa society.

 After college, he joined the family business, New York Girl Coat Co., which manufactured outerwear for young women, largely for sale to department stores.
 The company, founded by Sagan's father George in 1916, was an early innovator in adapting assembly line techniques to the process of manufacturing coats—techniques which would become industry standards—and was one of the first in the field to build its own facilities to manufacture its clothing.
 By 1966, when the company celebrated its 50th anniversary, Sagan was its president.
 That year, The New York Times reported that the company produced 10% of all girl's coats sold in the United States, accounting for $12 million in annual sales, with Sagan targeting a 20% market share in the upcoming years.